SWM-IT/m-login-flutter/README.md

 #### Accessing the M-Login SDK

 The central class to access the M-Login SDK is the `MLogin` class in `m_login.dart`.
 All functionality is offered in there.
-The parameters required to construct a `MLogin` object, please check the documentation in the code.
+For the parameters required to construct a `MLogin` object:
+Please check the documentation in the code.

 #### Configs / Tiers